Yash00dev/Yash00dev/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me?
 Well, you cant
 - 😄 Pronouns: I dont believe in those things
-- ⚡ Fun fact: I am also tech nerd
+- ⚡ Fun fact: I am also a tech nerd

 <!---
 Yash00dev/Yash00dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.